danny4you2/knightlogger/README.md

 # knightlogger
-a basic stable keylogger written for eductional purpose works on windows platforms notice this app is making high cpu usage
+a basic stable keylogger written for eductional purpose works on windows platforms notice this progeam is making high cpu usage
 # options:
 - remote access keylogger
 - works in background secretly